sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 Between the `BEGIN_LATTICE` and `END_LATTICE` are `{j}` lines with `{i}` entries per line.
 The entries are any of the _key_s that were specified in the unit cell dictionary.

-As an example, here is a valid lattice defintion using the keys of the example dictionary from the previous section:
+As an example, here is a valid lattice definition using the keys of the example dictionary from the previous section:

 ```
 BEGIN_LATTICE 5  5  1